-As the chart shows, a range of factors both in the network as well as within the home that can erode the speed delivered to the device by up to 80% compared with the headline speeds advertised.
-These factors combined can detrimentally impact the viewer experience, reducing the guality of the video stream among other interruptions like buffering and jittering.9
+As Figure 1 shows, a range of factors both in the network as well as within the home that can erode the speed delivered to the device by up to 80% compared with the headline speeds advertised.
+These factors combined can detrimentally impact the viewer experience, reducing the quality of the video stream among other interruptions like buffering and jittering.9

 - Actual speed: The actual speed received by customers can vary from the advertised headline speed, meaning customers do not always receive the full service they subscribe to.
 Ofcom's Broadband Speeds Code of Practice requires providers to inform customers at the point of sale as to what guaranteed speed they will have on their broadband service.10 - Network congestion: During busy times the speed of the service will reduce due to bandwidth availability on the customer's network node.
 Where the total demand on any particular node exceeds the available capacity, speed and performance will be impacted.
 Ofcom's home broadband performance report states that peak-time download speeds averaged between 94.7% and 96.3% of average maximum speeds for 36-38 Mbps services.
-Further, for services between 30 - 50 Mbps, c.50% customers received speeds of less than 90% of the maximum. and a small proportion of customers received less than 60% of their maximum speed. - Wi-Fi degradation: Ookla's test results show the average Wi-Fi user's experience is generally 30-40% of the speed available through an ethernet cable, due to wireless interference from devices such as a microwave and cordless phones as the signal travels through the air.11 Many customers prefer a Wi-Fi-enabled device to provide flexibility, and in some cases customers https://committees.parliament.uk/writtenevidence/119015/html/.
+Further, for services between 30-50 Mbps, c.50% customers received speeds of less than 90% of the maximum, and a small proportion of customers received less than 60% of their maximum speed. - Wi-Fi degradation: Ookla's test results show the average Wi-Fi user's experience is generally 30%-40% of the speed available through an ethernet cable, due to wireless interference from devices such as a microwave and cordless phones as the signal travels through the air.11 Many customers prefer a Wi-Fi-enabled device to provide flexibility, and in some cases customers don't have a choice where IP devices don't have a wired option (i.e., Amazon Firestick and Google Chromecast). - Connected devices: The higher the number of connected devices in the household, the lower the bandwidth available for streaming TV.
+UK adult internet users spend an average of 3 hours 37 minutes a day online on computers, tablets, and smartphones,12 and are increasingly reliant on the internet for a host of activities, including email, social media, remote working, and the use of internet-connected devices like thermostats and smart speakers.
+As a result, there are an estimated nine connected devices per household on average,13 whilst the growing range of use cases suggests future bandwidth requirements in a household are set to increase.